 Additional support for those with special educational needs and disabilities (SEND)

 For participants with SEND, the scheme will fund up to 100% of actual costs for support directly related to these additional needs, if these cannot be facilitated by the host company.
 For further details regarding this and to discuss your individual situation, please contact firstname.lastname@example.org or the Global Disability Officer.

 Once you have been approved for a placement year, you will receive pre-departure information from the placement team.
-You can also request an appointment from DMU Global for advice on practical and logistical topics including arranging accommodation and booking flights.
-However, you can find important information about insurance and visas below to help you prepare.
+You can find important information about insurance and visas below to help you prepare.

 All students will need to purchase appropriate medical insurance for the duration of time spent overseas.
 Medical insurance may also be a pre-requisite for visa applications.
 We also recommend that you purchase travel insurance to cover personal possessions.